crunchmail/crunchmail-client-php/docs/errors.rst

 Error handling
 ==============

-The Crunchmail API Client simplify the exceptions that Guzzle will throw in different scenarios, and always throw an ApiException for API errors.
+The Crunchmail API Client simplifies the exceptions that Guzzle will throw in different scenarios, and always throws an ApiException for API errors.

 For other errors, the client will throw a RuntimeException most of the time.
-This will most likely happen when using the client in a wrong way.
+This will most likely happens when using the client in a wrong way.

 The ApiException Class
 ======================